Consensys/doc.teku/docs/how-to/monitor/update-metrics.md

 If you are using a custom dashboard to monitor Teku metrics, you might need to update the metrics manually when breaking changes are introduced.

-Teku release 24.7.0 has introduced breaking changes to metrics names.
-To summarise every counter metric has had the suffix `_total` added to it.
+This release of Teku has introduced breaking changes to metrics names.
+To summarise every counter metric that did not have the suffix `_total` has incorporated the suffix.

 If you are using a custom dashboard, you need to update the metrics names used in your dashboard to reflect the changes.